Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

 We fit the same data set in Fig.\,\ref{Fig:lightcurve_gw170817}, adding a constant flux component of the type $F_{\nu} = F_{\nu, \rm agpy} + 10^{c}$, where $F_{\nu, \rm agpy}$ is the flux predicted by \afterglowpy and $c$ is a parameter in the fit.
 This is done only at late times and at all frequencies.
 The $c$ parameter has three possible values, depending on the frequency: $c_{\rm radio}$, with a uniform prior in [-3.5,-2], $c_{\rm optical}$ with a uniform prior in [-5.5, -4.5] and $c_{\rm X-rays}$, with uniform prior in [-8, -7].

-The results of the GW+AG+C and GW+AG fit are written in Table\,\ref{table:results}, last two columns, while the fit of the broad-band afterglow and centroid motion are in Fig.\,\ref{Fig:lightcurve_const}.
+The results of the GW+AG+C and GW+AG fit are written in Table\,\ref{table:results}, last two columns, while the fit of the broad-band afterglow light curve and centroid motion are in Fig.\,\ref{Fig:lightcurve_const}.

-This model can well fit the afterglow light curve and the centroid motion, in both cases.
+This model can well fit the afterglow light curve and centroid motion, in both cases.
 The parameters values from the GW+AG+C fit are in agreement within 1$\sigma$ with the ones from the simple Gaussian jet model (Table\,\ref{table:results}, fourth column).
-In the GW+AG+C the viewing angle $\theta_v=16.8^{+1.1}_{-1.2}$ deg is lower with respect to the simple Gaussian jet model, so the distance $d_L = 44.7\pm4.4$ Mpc is slightly larger (see, for example, Fig.\,\ref{Fig:distance_const}, top panel).
+In the GW+AG+C the viewing angle $\theta_v=17.2^{+1.1}_{-1.2}$ deg is lower with respect to the simple Gaussian jet model, so the distance $d_L = 44.3^{+1.4}_{-1.3}$ Mpc is slightly larger (see, for example, Fig.\,\ref{Fig:distance_const}, top panel).
 The viewing angle and the jet opening angle are better constrained, but the error on the distance is unvaried with respect to the previous analysis.
-This fit leads to an $H_0$ of $67.8^{+4.3}_{-4.2}$ $\rm km\ s^{-1}Mpc^{-1}$ (see bottom panel of Fig.\,\ref{Fig:H0_hist} and bottom panel of Fig.\,\ref{Fig:distance_const}), which is in agreement with the value from the GW+AG+C fit with a simple Gaussian jet.
+This fit leads to an $H_0$ of $68.0^{+4.4}_{-4.2}$ $\rm km\ s^{-1}Mpc^{-1}$ (see bottom panel of Fig.\,\ref{Fig:H0_hist} and bottom panel of Fig.\,\ref{Fig:distance_const}), which is in agreement with the value from the GW+AG+C fit with a simple Gaussian jet.

 The inclusion of a constant component that accounts for the late-time behaviour does not significantly influence the parameter posteriors with respect to the model without it, so we can say that the GW+AG+C fit and model are robust.